chhsdata/dataplaybook/7_resource_library.md

 The CHHS Open Data Handbook provides guidelines to identify, review, prioritize, and prepare publishable CHHS data for access by the public via the [CHHS Open Data Portal](https://data.chhs.ca.gov "CHHS Open Data Portal"){:target="_blank"}—with a foundational emphasis on value, quality, data and metadata standards, and governance.

 The handbook focuses on general guidelines and thoughtful processes but also provides tools and resources that operationalize those processes.
-CHHS and its departments and offices will use this handbook in their work as they consider various perspectives involved in governing business processes, data, and technology assets.
+CHHS and its Departments and offices will use this handbook in their work as they consider various perspectives involved in governing business processes, data, and technology assets.

 [Access the Handbook](https://chhsdata.github.io/opendatahandbook "CHHS Open Data Handbook"){:target="_blank"}